daanklijn/flow-traders-hackathon/README.md

-# We won the Flow Traders Hackathon 2019
+# We won the 2019 Flow Traders Hackathon!

 In May 2019 me and Felix won the Flow Traders Hackathon in The Netherlands.
 Our task was to develop a stock trading dashboard.
 We used this dashboard to trade stocks and earned a higher profit than the other teams that were competing.
 This eventually lead to us winning the competition.
 You can read more about it in our blog post : https://www.linkedin.com/pulse/age-anything-good-enough-felix-jose-farias-fueyo/?trackingId=tsdfNKSOQhS9BUgZtyjSHA%3D%3D